PayBrick/Paybrick-API/README.md

 # Paybrick PHP API

 <b>Paybrick/http_api_request.php:</b><br>
-The file that makes the connection and decodes the JSON data.<br />
+The file that establishes the connection and decodes the JSON data.<br />
 This is also the configuration file for your <b>Site ID & Secret Key</b>.
 You can grab your API keys on https://www.paybrick.com/dashboard/page-dashboard/?step=9
 <br><br>